JUNE'S BIRTHSTONE: THE PEARL (HISTORY, FACTS & MORE)

 - Pearls come in eight basic shapes: round, semi-round, button, drop, pear, oval, baroque, and ringed.

-- Their color ranges from black to white, with the rose of Indian pearls esteemed most.
+- Lovely pearl's color ranges from black to white, with the rose of Indian pearls esteemed most.
 Other colors are cream, champagne, gray, blue, yellow, lavender, green and mauve.
 All occur in delicate shades.

 - About 95% of worldwide pearl production results in freshwater pearls.
 While less valuable than the rare saltwater pearls, they are still very popular gemstones.